UWFormulaN/Website/data/jobs/computation-team-python.md

 application_deadline: 2025-06-27
 form_elements:
   - type: paragraph
-    content: "Answer the following questions using information from <a href='/papers/Density_Functional_Thermochemistry-The_Effect_of_the_Exchange-Only_Gradient_Correction.pdf' target='_blank'>this paper</a>.
-Feel free to draw on things you've learned in courses or researched yourself.
-Explain your reasoning!"
+    content: "Answer the following questions to apply for the Computation Team position.
+All fields are required."
-  - question: "What are the factors that DFT considers to calculate energy?"
+  - question: "What experience do you have with Python programming?
+What experience do you have with scientific computing?"
-    name: "factors_that_DFT_considers_to_calculate_energy"
+    name: "python_hardly_know_her"
     type: "textarea"
     required: true
-  - question: "Equation (2) is the Schrodinger Equation.
-What happened to the constants that we are used to seeing (hbar, m)?
-Why would we choose to omit them?"
+  - question: "Describe a time you automated or built a tool to make a task easier."
-    name: "omitted_constants_in_Schrodinger_Equation"
+    name: "toolbox"
     type: "textarea"
     required: true
-  - question: "We make several approximations when calculating energy.
-What are we correcting by using the Exchange-Correlation correction?"
+  - question: "What would you be most excited to work on in this role — automation, cloud compute, visualization, data analysis, or something else?
+Why?"
-    name: "correction_by_using_Exchange-Correlation_correction"
+    name: "excited_for_what_now"
     type: "textarea"
     required: true
-  - question: "In your own words, what is the 'gradient' correction that the paper describes and implements?"
+  - question: "Link any coding samples or GitHub repos you’re proud of!"
-    name: "gradient_correction"
+    name: "github_link"
     type: "textarea"
     required: true
 ---